cathxrsis/cathxrsis.github.io/_drafts/2018-11-01-Cutting-Class.md

 Proof by elegance is hardly a compelling argument for why a solution should be used though.
 To make the case for prototypal inheritance we must show that it solves the day to day problems of modellers in a simpler, more intuitive way.

+The first major improvement to our workflow that prototypal inheritance provides is a reduction in complexity to class heirarchies.
+We tend to think of class heirarchies in terms of only the classes and forget that each object on the end of it is a leaf node.
+For models with large numbers of

+One problem that tends to afflict SysML modellers is the single-use class.
+Single use classes are @@.
+From experience, the vast majority of classes are single use.

 ## Class struggle

 > *The history of all hithero existing object-oriented design is the history of class struggle*